thanhle0212/Self-Order-System/README.md

-# ASP.NET Core 3.1 and IdentityServer4
+# ASP.NET Core WebAPI, Dapper, SQLKata and IdentityServer4

+## Credit
-This repo is a fork from https://github.com/thanhle0212/Self-Order-System.
+This repo is a fork from [thanhle0212/Self-Order-System](https://github.com/thanhle0212/Self-Order-System).
 For background on this project, visit [Using Dapper and SQLKata in .NET Core for high-performance application](https://medium.com/@letienthanh0212/using-dapper-and-sqlkata-in-net-core-for-high-performance-application-716d5fd43210)

 I am a fan of the CleanArchitecture teamplate from [jasontaylordev/CleanArchitecture](https://github.com/jasontaylordev/CleanArchitecture).